 I didn’t know Paul was half Jewish until later when Bella told me.
 It didn’t make any difference to me.
 Norma knew him well too from her Latin classes.
 When we see each other today we still talk about Paul.
 I believe we had all emotionally adopted this brilliant young man.

 A very Jewish mother gave us a good laugh though.
 She suggested to Norma that she get a little group of nice Jewish kids together to teach them Greek.
 I mainly remember the ‘little group of nice Jewish kids’.
 Norma heartily made fun of the mother.

 She had a party for all of us, i.e. for this very special class, when she lived on the Upper West Side, in one of the classic brownstones.
-Allan and I were both there and we were now married.
+Allyn and I were both there and we were now married.
 Eleanor Epstein kidded me about the change of my last name.
 She said “Here’s a Swedish teacher coming all the way from Europe to teach us French and her name is Mrs Thulin (they managed to pronounce it almost correctly).
 Then she gets married and she is just Mrs Phillips.
 Now, what kind of manners is that?”
 Funny and sweet Hélène.
 That’s when she told me she still wanted to be Hélène to me.